Unified Computing

 2. Email Notification: The script attempts to send an email after updating the password.
 However, even if the email isn’t received, the password will still be changed.

-3. Delete the Script After Use: Once you’ve successfully reset the password, delete the script from your server to prevent unauthorized access.
+3. Delete the Script After Use: Once you’ve successfully reset the password, delete the script from your server to prevent unauthorised access.

 Step 1: Create the Script File: